 What is a mortgage?

-If it comes to the point that you don’t make your payments, the lender will most likely proceed with the foreclosure.
+If it comes to the point that you don’t make your payments, the lender will most likely proceed with foreclosure.
 This will involve an eviction notice.
 Once completed, the lender will look to get the property sold, often at a public auction.
 The proceeds are then used to pay off your mortgage debt.
+You can try to avoid the eviction process in Louisville by selling your home to a cash buyer.

 What is included in my monthly payment?